 One aspect of future work concerns automation, especially related to the identified modeling style, with action descriptions and external routines written in C code.
 A second, more fundamental aspect concerns scalability.
 A promising approach is by hiding of selected transitions and subsequent minimization, as employed in the CADP toolset.
 We will attempt to perform simplification already at the source level, to avoid generating complex systems in the first place.
 We would also like to investigate compositional reasoning, by defining interfaces for each component, at appropriate levels of abstraction.
 All of these should bring us closer to the goal of handling end-to-end properties of large systems.

-Acknowledgments We are grateful to Marius Bozga of VERIMAG for his time and patience in providing support for the sdl2if translator and answering numerous questions about the IF toolset.
-At Alcatel, our special thanks go to Florin Bunescu who as leader of one of the design groups provided constant help for everything we needed to know and do to carry out the study, and to Delia Golcea who as software development manager supported this project with great interest from the very beginning.
-We also wish to thank Telelogic AB for providing a trial license of their SDL API interface.
+Acknowledgments: We thank Marius Bozga of VERIMAG for his time and patience in providing support for the sdl2if translator and answering questions about the IF toolset.
+At Alcatel, special thanks go to Florin Bunescu who as leader of one of the design groups provided constant help with everything we needed to carry out the study, and to Delia Golcea who as software development manager supported this project with great interest from the very beginning.
+We also thank Telelogic AB for providing a trial license of their SDL API interface.